Science Time: Our Brain's Prediction System

 The Challenge with Outdated Models

-The challenge arises when these predictive models and resource allocation patterns become outdated.
+The challenge is that our predictive models and resource allocation patterns are often outdated.
 Your brain might still be running predictions and preparing resources based on past situations even when your current reality is different.

 For example: